 Foundation degree courses

 We joined forces with partner universities and employers to design our Foundation Degrees.
-Most can be studied full-time over two years and some are available part-time over three years.
+Most can be studied full-time over two years and others are available part-time over three years.

 Higher National Certificate (HNC) and Higher National Diploma (HND) courses

-They can be studied over one or two years and mean you can combine work and study.
+They can be studied over one or two years and are an ideal choice for students seeking an affordable and relevant route to a degree or employment

 Once you’ve completed your HND or HNC, you could top-up to a Foundation or Honours Degree.
 HNCs usually earn a minimum of 120 credits and for HNDs it’s 240 credits.